 Are the activities you’re doing attracting the right people, and are you attracting enough of them to hit your goals further down the funnel?
 Or are you seeing a decreasing number of qualified leads being produced from the same quantity of leads being converted?

 2. Opportunities Created Month Over Month and Their Value

 How many opportunities are you creating month over month in terms of both number of accounts and dollar value?
 What do those numbers look like on an individual or team basis?

 Unlike the number of leads generated per month, this report can just focus on quantitative data — after all, for a prospect to become an opportunity, they need to be high quality

-Knowing the number of opportunities you’re creating in combination with your opportunity-to-closed-won win rate will allow you to start creating sales forecasts.
+Knowing the number of opportunities you’re creating in combination with your opportunity-to-closed-won win rate allows you to start creating sales forecasts.
 For example, if you know your win rate is pretty consistently 30%, and your team created 20 opportunities in a month, you can safely assume that six of those will close.
 Being able to predict the number of customers and amount of revenue you’ll have coming in will help your company make other business decisions, like hiring.

 3. Opportunities by Campaign

 Which campaigns are driving the most won opportunities?

 This helps you understand which marketing initiatives are contributing to the most won pipeline, which in turn can help you determine what tactics to invest more resources in and what activities you should stop doing.